 Stopping a foreclosure in Arkansas is a pre-sale problem.
-Arkansas provides no post-sale redemption period for most residential properties under non-judicial foreclosure.
+Arkansas uses a deed of trust with a power of sale clause — the trustee is defined under A.C.A. § 18-50-101 as any person to whom legal title is conveyed in a deed of trust.
+Under A.C.A. § 18-50-104, the trustee must record a notice of default and intention to sell and wait at least 60 days before any sale can occur.
+Arkansas provides no post-sale redemption period for most residential properties under this non-judicial process.
 Every tool must be deployed before the trustee sale.
-The pre-notice period — before any formal foreclosure notice is filed — is when all tools are fully accessible with maximum time.
+The pre-notice period — before the § 18-50-104 notice is recorded — is when all tools are fully accessible with maximum time.
 Arkansas's 60-day minimum notice period is more than Tennessee or Alabama but still requires professional management to use effectively for modification.

 The most effective tool is a complete modification application submitted before the foreclosure notice is filed.
 Federal dual tracking protections prevent the servicer from initiating the notice process while a complete application is under review.
 The modification runs without any formal deadline.
 The sale is never scheduled.
 Acting before the notice is filed gives the modification process the most time and the best environment.